Josh-Ely/SimpleStopwatch/README.md

 the user interface.
 The word "Simple" is used because the stopwatch does not display milliseconds.
 Thus giving the UI a more sleek appearance as the time ticks.

-Features:
+Features:<br />
-Start, pause, and reset buttons.
+Start, pause, and reset buttons.<br />
-Right click options: Save, view, save file, show only time, and reset.
+Right click options: Save, view, save file, show only time, and reset.<br />
 Greeting based on the time of day